 Assistant Dean for Diversity

-Paula L. Sturdevant Rees received her B.S. in Civil Engineering from the University of Iowa and her PhD in Civil Engineering and Operations Research with a focus in Water Resources from Princeton University.
-In addition, she received a Certificate in Science, Technology, and Public Policy from the Woodrow Wilson School at Princeton.
-Dr. Rees’s research interests are in the areas of flood hydrology and hydrometeorology, water quality monitoring and modeling, water resources sustainability, and sediment transport.
-Dr. Rees was an Assistant Professor in Civil Engineering at UMass from 1999–2008.
-She also served as Director of Education and Outreach for the NSF Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) from 2007–2014 and as Director of the Massachusetts Water Resources Research Center, one of the 54 National Institutes of Water Resources supported by the U.S. Geological Survey, from 2007–2017.
-Dr. Rees was appointed Director of the Diversity Programs Office for the College of Engineering in Fall 2011, and as Assistant Dean for Diversity for the College in Fall 2017.
-Dr. Rees works with students, faculty and staff to make the College welcoming and inclusive for all, with a focus on recruitment and retention at all levels.
-In her free time, Paula enjoys reading mysteries, playing with her dogs, and watching her sons play hockey and lacrosse.
-She and her family have lived in Amherst since 1999.
+Paula Rees received her BS in civil engineering from the University of Iowa and her PhD in civil engineering and operations research with a focus in water resources from Princeton University.
+In addition, she received a certificate in science, technology, and public policy from the Woodrow Wilson School at Princeton.
+Her research interests are in the areas of flood hydrology and hydrometeorology, water quality monitoring and modeling, water resources sustainability, and sediment transport.
+Rees was an assistant professor in the Department of Civil Engineering at UMass from 1999–2008.
+She also served as director of education and outreach for the NSF Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) from 2007–2014 and as director of the Massachusetts Water Resources Research Center, one of 54 National Institutes of Water Resources supported by the U.S. Geological Survey, from 2007–2017.
+Rees was appointed director of the Diversity Programs Office for the College of Engineering in fall 2011, and assistant dean for diversity in fall 2017.
+She works with students, faculty and staff to make the college welcoming and inclusive for all, with a focus on recruitment and retention at all levels.

 Focus: Graduate studies, CPE

-Russell Tessier received his B.S in Computer and System Engineering from Rensselaer Polytechnic Institute and his S.M. and Ph.D. in Electrical Engineering and Computer Science from MIT.
+Russell Tessier received his BS in computer and system engineering from Rensselaer Polytechnic Institute and his MS and PhD in electrical engineering and computer science from the Massachusetts Institute of Technology.
 He has been a professor at the University Massachusetts Amherst since 1999.
 Previously, he was a founder of Virtual Machine Works, a company that makes integrated circuit testing equipment.
 The company is currently owned by Mentor Graphics.
 He has also previously worked for Altera Corporation (now part of Intel).
-As Associate Dean of Graduate Studies and Operations, Prof. Tessier supervises the College's graduate degree programs and the College's programs in Continuing and Professional Education.
+As associate dean for graduate studies and operations, Tessier supervises the college's graduate degree and on-line learning programs.

-Prof. Tessier principal research interests are in the areas of reconfigurable computing and field-programmable gate arrays (FPGAs).
+His principal research interests are in the areas of reconfigurable computing and field-programmable gate arrays (FPGAs).
 He has published over 100 papers and articles on the design and implementation of topics in these areas.
-He is currently head of the Reconfigurable Computing Group at UMass.
+Tessier is currently head of the Reconfigurable Computing Group at UMass.